wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/characters/Akrah.md

 > `=this.Comments`

-Akrah and his brothers speculated about and studied Leviathan Bones in the time of the Calamity.
+Akrah, along with his brothers, have been discussing legendary and interesting things since the time of the Calamity.
+Now he's dedicated his sharp mind to the research going on at the Hateno Research Lab.

 > [!column] Traits